![]() |

 - OIL Dorie suggests a neutral oil such as canola or safflower, I always use a clear vegetable oil like Crisco.
 Be sure the oil is fresh, just give it a sniff.
 I've learned to buy vegetable oil in small bottles because they get a little off quite quickly.
 By the way, "neutral oil" is what recipe writers call what are essentially flavorless oils.
 That means that the olive oil we normally use for cooking is probably not a good choice, it has too much flavor.
 That said, I love using a light, fruity olive oil for this cake, especially one of the citrus oils from O Olive Oil [not sponsored, just a product I've been using for years].

-- CITRUS ZEST Dorie suggests orange zest, I use orange but also lime and lemon.
+- CITRUS ZEST Dorie suggests orange zest, I like orange but also lime and lemon.
 All add brightness!

 - CHANGES TO DORIE's RECIPE I use salted butter for baking, always.
 If you use unsalted butter, add 1 teaspoon table salt instead of 1/4 teaspoon.
 Dorie uses just 1/4 teaspoon cardamom, I use a full teaspoon, it makes the cake "spice-forward" in a way I really love.
+Dorie uses vanilla, I often substitute the same amount of bourbon.
 Most of all, I use more fruit than Dorie calls for.
 Really pack in the plums, cover the entire pan, butting the plum halves right up against one another.
-They'll shrink in the oven, you'll still see cake in between.
+The fruit will shrink in the oven, you'll still see cake in between.
 I also sprinkle the plums with a little raw sugar, this helps them cook and soften in the oven without overbaking the cake itself.

 SWEDISH WHIPPED CREAM